imbo/imbo/docs/installation/configuration.rst

 Imbo itself includes an event listener initializer in the default configuration that is used to inject the same instance of Imagick to all image transformations.

-.. note:: Only event listeners specified as strings (class names) in the configuration will be instantiated by Imbo, so event listeners created by Closure will not be initialized by the configured event listener initializers.
+.. note:: Only event listeners specified as strings (class names) in the configuration will be instantiated by Imbo, so event listeners instantiated in the configuration array, either directly or via a Closures, will not be initialized by the configured event listener initializers.

 Image transformation presets - ``transformationPresets``
 --------------------------------------------------------